tugot17/AddTwoBinaryNumbersUsingRNNs/README.md

 # Add two binary numbers using Recurent Neural Networks
 Quick introduction to RNNs in Tensorflow 2.0.
-We want teach model how to add two binary numbers

 <img src="images/rec_net.png" alt="drawing" width="500px"/>

+## Avalible notebooks
+* Add 2 binary numbers
 ## Getting Started

-To run it You need jupyter notebook installed or You can run it using [google colab](https://colab.research.google.com) The main file is AddBinaryNumbersUsingRNN.ipynb
+To run it You need jupyter notebook installed or You can run it using [google colab](https://colab.research.google.com) You need to run one of the noteooks.

 ### Prerequisites
 ```